 How Many People Have Received the Vaccine in the Clinical Trials?

-6 months and older received at least one dose of Moderna COVID‑19 Vaccine in five clinical trials.
+In five clinical trials approximately 40,000 participants aged 6 months and older received at least one dose of Moderna COVID-19 Vaccine.

 In the largest trial, about 25% of trial participants were 65 years of age and older.
 About 21% were Hispanic or Latino and 10% were Black.

 According to the CDC, as of June 18, 2022, more than 223 million doses of Moderna COVID-19 Vaccine have been administered in the US, and over 77 million people have received the primary series.

 What are the Risks of the Vaccine?

 There is a remote chance that the vaccine could cause a severe allergic reaction.
 A severe allergic reaction would usually occur within a few minutes to one hour after getting a dose of the vaccine.
 For this reason, your vaccination provider may ask you to stay at the place where you received your vaccine for monitoring after vaccination.
 Signs of a severe allergic reaction can include:

 - Difficulty breathing

 - A fast heartbeat